lcarlaw/meso/README.md

 - [X] Add better error logging to the download step

 ## Basic Setup Notes
-The setup proceeds using Anaconda, as well as assuming a completely vanilla Python3 install.
+The setup proceeds using Anaconda, as well as assuming a completely vanilla Python 3 install.

 ### Creating the base environment
 Run the following to create an Anaconda environment called `meso` with the required libraries: